Exquisite Rose Gold Wedding Rings

 18CT ROSE GOLD

 18 carat rose gold is a much darker metal with a more pronounced yellow tinge to it – this is due to the extra proportion of yellow gold to copper.
-22 carat yellow gold is not a practical choice for jewellery, especially engagement rings because it is so soft.
+22 carat yellow gold is not a practical choice for jewellery, especially rose gold engagement rings because it is so soft.
 18 carat rose gold can be used as a practical alternative.

 Please contact us if you have any questions or would like to arrange a design consultation.